Produced by Commonwealth Corporation in collaboration with the Boston Private Industry Council

 If you find some courses difficult to complete while in high school, be sure to talk with your teacher about tutoring and other resources to help you with your schoolwork, such as free websites like Khan Academy and many more.

-If you are currently receiving Special Education services or 504 accommodations and have questions or concerns about services you receive, be sure to contact your caseworker, Education Specialist, or District Foster Care Liaison.
+If you are currently receiving Special Education services or 504 accommodations and have questions or concerns about services you receive, be sure to contact your caseworker, Education Specialist, or District Foster Care Liaisons.
 They, along with your caring adults, want to help and make sure you have the tools to finish your education.

 Alternatives to Traditional High School

 Are you having a difficult time in traditional high school and want other options to get your diploma?
-Talk with your high school counselor, caregiver, an Education Specialist, District Foster Care Liaison, your caseworker, or another caring adult about other options to finish high school like an alternative high school or by obtaining your GED.
+Talk with your high school counselor, caregiver, an Education Specialist, District Foster Care Liaisons, your caseworker, or another caring adult about other options to finish high school like an alternative high school or by obtaining your GED.
 Gather more information about the difference between a high school diploma and a GED, that way you will make the best decision for your goals in life.

 Texas Virtual School Network allows you to take quality courses online.